synopsys-sig/synopsys-detect-scripts/README.md

 ## Documentation

-All Detect documentation can be found on our [Confluence](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/62423113/Synopsys+Detect)
+Synopsys Detect documentation can be found on our [documentation portal](https://sig-product-docs.synopsys.com/bundle/integrations-detect/page/introduction.html)